kobo/groovyserv/docs/source/userguide.md

 123
 ```

-The exit code is `1` when an exception occurs:
+The exit code is `1` when an exception occurs like a normal Groovy:

 ```sh
 $ groovyclient -e "notDeclaredVariable"